dougtommet/DeliriumHarmonization/master.md

 The items used to link the MDAS to the DRS are: Disorientation, Perceptual disturbance, Sleep/wake cycle disturbance, Short term memory impairment, and Delusions.

-The items used to link the CAM-S to the DRS are: Disorientation, Perceptual disturbance, Sleep/wake cycle disturbance, Psychomotor agitiation, Psychomotor retardation, and Attention.
+The items used to link the CAM-S to the DRS are: Disorientation, Perceptual disturbance, Sleep/wake cycle disturbance, Psychomotor agitation, Psychomotor retardation, and Attention.